Forces of Change in the Funeral Industry: The Technological Revolution

 In short, to ensure you are doing all you can for your families, you must have a strategy to meet their needs.
 Funeral directors today need to not only be aware of how to deal with these changing consumer expectations, but be able to offer the best service in spite of these new obstacles.
 Ask yourself, am I doing all I can to adjust to the expectations of the new technologically-savvy customer?
 Do I have an online strategy?
 Hopefully your answer is yes.
 If not, let us help you figure out a plan of action.

 This is only an excerpt of our “New Funeral Consumer” eBook.
-For more information about the changing funeral consumer and how to better meet their needs, check out our free Passare eBook.
+For more information about the changing funeral consumer and how to better meet their needs, download your free Passare eBook.